TIBCOSoftware/snappy-cloud-tools/docker/README.md

  Run the following command to start SnappyData Cluster on Mac OS:

  ```
- docker run -d --name=snappydata -p 5050:5050 -p 1527:1527 -p 1528:1528 snappydatainc/snappydata start all -J-Dgemfirexd.hostname-for-clients=<Machine_IP/Public_IP>
+ docker run -d --name=snappydata -p 5050:5050 -p 1527:1527 -p 1528:1528 snappydatainc/snappydata start all -hostname-for-clients=<Machine_IP/Public_IP>
  ```
- The `-J-Dgemfirexd.hostname-for-clients` parameter sets the IP Address or Host name that this server listens on for client connections.
+ The `-hostname-for-clients` parameter sets the IP Address or Host name that this server listens on for client connections.
+The command may take some time to complete execution.

- Note: It may take some time for this command to complete execution.
+ The Docker image of SnappyData is built using its Open Source (OSS) version.
+The image of its Enterprise version will be made available soon.

 3. **Check the Docker Process**